daniosp/computationalmechanics4tce-website-v2/content/_index.md

           description: Unity Jr. Programmer certified — built a programmable conveyor belt prototype using C# and logic-based control.
         - name: Microcontroller Programming & Control
           icon: custom/icons8-arduino
-          description: Developed control systems for a Hanoi robot and mini conveyor belt — connecting code to real-world machines.
+          description: Developed control systems for a robot that builds a tower of Hanoi  and mini conveyor belt — connecting code to real-world machines.
         - name: Certified CAD & Simulation Skills
           icon: custom/icons8-solidworks
           description: Certified in SolidWorks Design and Simulation — skilled in 3D modeling and FEA for engineering applications.